livingstyleguide/livingstyleguide/README.md

 @search-box
 ```

-This will add a search box on top of the style guide which filters the content via JavaScript.
+This will add a search box on top of the style guide which commands the content via JavaScript.

 You can also customize (e.g. translate) the placeholder for the search box: